 Mechanisms to minimise the impact of the environmental attack are often in place, but have failed to be effective for a range of possible reasons:

-- Ineffective or insufficient biocides or inhibitors in a closed system like a heating system as microbiological attack can be very aggressive
+- Ineffective or insufficient biocides or inhibitors in a closed system like a heating system as microbiological / microbial attack can be very aggressive.

 The protection system designed to slow down or prevent corrosion can be

 - Passivation having or deliberately growing a protective oxide.
-Stainless steel has a protective surface oxide and aluminium and titanium are often anodised to grow thicker oxides
+Stainless steel has a protective surface oxide and aluminium and titanium are often anodised to grow thicker protective oxides.

-- Avoid two phase alloys which can provide the anode and cathode locally close together and give phenomena such as dezincification of brasses where one phase can be preferentially eaten away
+- Avoid two phase alloys which can provide the anode and cathode locally close together and give phenomena such as dezincification of brasses where one phase can be preferentially corroded away.

 - Cracks or small pits should be avoided as, from the catchment area principle, the anode at the crack tip (because of a lower availability of oxygen) is small with respect to the cathode and attack can be relatively fast giving pits.
-Aluminium and stainless steels are susceptible to pitting corrosion for example.
+Aluminium and stainless steels or alloys with passive filme are susceptible to pitting corrosion.

 Depending on the materials involved SEM/EDX and optical microscopy together with a combination of various surface analysis techniques, Anion Chromatography and FTIR generally are used to analyse and identify the failure mechanism and then the source of the aqueous corrosion.
 This can lead to the laboratory making recommendations on how to best avoid or solve the problem in the future.